-Collection size: 0.8 linear ft. (partially filmed on 1 microfilm reel).
+Size: 0.8 linear ft. (partially filmed on 1 microfilm reel).

 Unmicrofilmed portion: 18 letters from Barr to Jackson, 1922-1940, and an outline of Russian music by Barr.

 Magazine editor; North Egremont, Massachusetts.
 Born 1904.
 Died 1975.
 Alfred Hamilton Barr was a former director of the Museum of Modern Art, New York City, and died in 1981.
 Barr and Jackson had known each other in Greensboro, Vt., where their famillies had summer homes.
 Barr attended Princeton University while Jackson's father was Dean of the College.

 The papers were received from the donor, Katharine Gauss Jackson, through Russell Lynes.

-How to Use this Collection
+How to Use This Collection

 Microfilm reel 1115 available for use only Archives of American Art offices.

 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.